-- The application calls CORBA::ORB::resolve_initial_references() to get a reference to the root naming context. - It then creates a CosNaming::Name structure that contains two name components.
-The client assigns this structure to represent the compound name company.staff, which is bound to a naming context. - 3.
-The application calls resolve() on the root naming context to obtain a reference to the company.staff context object. - 4.
-A call to list() on this context object returns a list of at most ten bindings contained in this context. - 5.
-The application examines each element in the list of bindings returned in step 4. - 6.
-If more than ten bindings are available in context company.staff, the CosNaming::BindingIterator object bIter contains all the bindings not returned in step 4.
-The application calls the operation next_n() to retrieve a list of these additional bindings. - 1.
-The application creates a CosNaming::Name structure that contains two name components.
-The client assigns this structure to represent the compound name company.staff, which is bound to a naming context. - 2.
-The application calls resolve() on the root naming context to obtain a reference to the company.staff context object. - 3.
-A call to list() on this context object returns a list of at most three bindings contained in this context. - 4.
-The application begins to output each element in the list of bindings returned in step 3. - 5.
-If more than three bindings are available in context company.staff, the BindingIteratorHolder Object biterHolder contains all the bindings not returned in step 3.
-While biterHolder.value is not null, the application calls the operation biterHolder.value.next_one to retrieve a list of these additional bindings.
+- 1 The application calls CORBA::ORB::resolve_initial_references() to get a reference to the root naming context. - 2 It then creates a CosNaming::Name structure that contains two name components.
+The client assigns this structure to represent the compound name company.staff, which is bound to a naming context. - 3 The application calls resolve() on the root naming context to obtain a reference to the company.staff context object. - 4 A call to list() on this context object returns a list of at most ten bindings contained in this context. - 5 The application examines each element in the list of bindings returned in step 4. - 6 If more than ten bindings are available in context company.staff, the CosNaming::BindingIterator object bIter contains all the bindings not returned in step 4.
+The application calls the operation next n() to retrieve a list of these additional bindings.

-For more information about operation

-CosNaming::NamingContext::list(), refer to

-"CosNaming::NamingContext::list()" on page 159.
-For more information about the interface CosNaming::BindingIterator, refer to "CosNaming::BindingIterator" on page 153.
+For more information about operation CosNaming::NamingContext::list(), refer to "CosNaming::NamingContext::list()" on page 125.
+For more information about the interface CosNaming::BindingIterator, refer to "CosNaming::BindingIterator" on page 119.